Background Image for Header:

 - Health Department Temporary Food Establishment Application

-a semester, organizations can submit the HSC Bake Sale Application and Health Department
+organizations can submit the HSC Bake Sale Application and Health Department Application

 NOTE: The food handlers training is required when selling potentially hazardous food, but recommended for bake sales.
 The health department encourages those running the bake sale to have food safety training.
 It is not required that everyone preparing or wrapping the food have the training.
-There is online and classroom food safety training offered by the health department and dates and information can be found here: http://www.monchd.org/food-safety-training.html
+View information about food safety training offered by the Monongalia Health Department.

 No fundraisers involving food will be allowed on the HSC campus without the appropriate application being submitted to the HSC Safety Office and compliance with all Mon County Health Department requirements met.
 Organizations should submit permit applications to the health department 3-4 weeks prior to their event and submit the above application to HSC Safety at least two weeks in advance.
 For additional information, go to: http://www.monchd.org/food-safety-training.html